 "When you're young, someone who's divorced can look like a loser.
-But he or she may have learned a lot of valuable things and can be a better partner because of the divorce," said Tina B. Tessina, PhD, (aka "Dr. Romance") psychotherapist and author of the forthcoming Dr. Romance's Guide to Dating in the Digital Age and the previously published The Unofficial Guide to Dating Again.
+But he or she may have learned a lot of valuable things and can be a better partner because of the divorce," said Tina B. Tessina, PhD, (aka "Dr. Romance") psychotherapist and author of Dr. Romance's Guide to Dating in the Digital Age and the previously published The Unofficial Guide to Dating Again.

-3. Shares The Exact Same Interests
+3. He Shares The Exact Same Interests

 However, with age should come maturity, and accepting differences should reflect that maturity.
 Having some separate interests can create a well-balanced, healthy relationship.
 Dating and relationship writer Lori Bizzoco asks a vital question: "How do you grow as a person if you choose a partner who likes everything you do?"

-4. Has An Impressive Job
+4. An Impressive Career

 Seeking out men or women pursuing impressive careers (e.g., doctors, lawyers, CEOs of businesses, etc.) may have been the trendy thing to do in college or while flirting at guys at the bar in your mid 20s, but you've retired that tactic as you've grown older.
 In terms of finding someone with an "attractive" job, "as long as your honey can pay the bills, it's much more important for him or her to have work that is meaningful than to have one of the impressive jobs," said Tessina.

-5. Makes A Ridiculous Amount Of Money
+5. Has A Ridiculous Amount Of Money